Hermetic Programming: Parameterizing Access to State

 Types of State

-We define state as anything that can affect or be affected by a computation in a way that can be observed by normal program operations (ignoring timing, memory, and CPU usage).
-This is the same definition typically used in definitions of purity/referential transparency.
-Leaning on this definition, we can alternatively define state as anything that, if read or written, could violate referential transparency.
+We define state as anything that can affect or be affected by a computation in a way that is observable by normal program operations (ignoring timing, memory, and CPU usage).
+This is the same notion of observability typically used in definitions of purity and referential transparency.
+Equivalently, state as anything that, if interacted with, make an expression non-referentially transparent.

 Grafting State